CortexIntelligentAutomation/docs/content/en/docs/2024.7/getting-started/on-premise/install-innovation-only/single-server-without-ha/prerequisites.md

     ```

 1. Extract `Cortex Innovation {{< version >}} - Licence Fingerprint Generator.zip`.
-1. From that folder, copy `Cortex.Licensing.FingerprintGeneration.exe` to the Web Application server.
+1. From that folder, copy `Cortex.Licensing.FingerprintGeneration.exe` to the server.
 1. Double-click `Cortex.Licensing.FingerprintGeneration.exe` to run it.
 A command line window will appear, containing a machine identifier and fingerprint, e.g:

     ```text